LGPD: Learn about the data protection law and how it works in digital marketing

 Both consent and legitimate interest can only be expressed by the data subject ー a person gives consent to the use of their data when they freely and explicitly accept the grant after being informed that they are providing such information.

-That is, consumers actively choose to engage or not with a company that provides assembly of electrical panels, for example.
+That is, consumers actively choose whether or not to engage with a company that provides assembly of electrical panels, for example.

 The legitimate interest, on the other hand, refers to the authorization for the company to use and treat your personal data in a manner and for purposes authorized by the LGPD and, in this case, only strictly necessary data can be processed.